-IFP was formed to hold the Company's real estate holdings including the recently acquired facility in PA.
+IFP was formed to hold the Company's real estate holdings including the recently acquired facility in Mountaintop, Pennsylvania.

-L Innovations provides 3rd party warehouse and fulfillment services out of its first location at Company's Mountaintop, Pennsylvania facility.
+L Innovations provides 3rd party warehouse and fulfillment services out of its location at the Company's PA facility.

 P Innovations focus is to leverage acquired assets to expand the Company's subscription-based e-commerce business activities.